AndersDeath/diary2/000-current.md

 # 26 July - Wednesday - Yerevan - 300 day of immigration

 This week is absolutely crazy.
 I am extrimely tiered again.
 I was working for a whole day and it was absolutely crazy and hard.
 So, yea.
 This morning the gas inspector came to me.
 Previous people that lived in the apartments didn't pay for it.
+Also I got finally stable internet connection.